r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 make all recommended
 ```

-Now one can run R via `../../bin/R`.
+When the build succeeds, one can run R via `../../bin/R`.

 To build the installer, run `make distribution`, it will appear in
 `installer/R-devel-win.exe`.
 To build R with debug symbols, set `export
 DEBUG=T` in the terminal before the build (and possibly add `EOPTS = -O0" to
-MkRules.local.
+MkRules.local to disable compiler optimizations, hence obtaining reliable
+debug information).

 ## Updating R packages

 R packages with only R code should work without any modification.
 R packages
 with native code (C, Fortran, C++) but without any dependencies on external
-libraries, may work right away as well.
+libraries may work right away as well.
 Other packages will typically need
 some work.

 ### Linking to pre-built static libraries

 Some R packages tend to download external static libraries during their
-installation, from "winlibs" or other sources.
+installation from "winlibs" or other sources.
 Such libraries are, however,
-built against MSVCRT so they cannot work with UCRT.
-A common symptom is
+as of this writing built against MSVCRT and hence cannot work with UCRT.

-that one gets error messages about undefined references to
+A common symptom is that one gets error messages about undefined references
-`__imp___iob_func` or `__ms_vsnprintf` or `_setjmp`, but downloading of
+also to `__imp___iob_func`, `__ms_vsnprintf` or `_setjmp`, but downloading
-external code is usually obvious from `src/Makevars.win` or `configure.win`.
+of external code is usually obvious from `src/Makevars.win` (e.g. presence
+of "winlibs" or from `configure.win`).

 To fix this, one needs to instead build against libraries built for UCRT.
 A
 number of these libraries are available with the toolchain.
 For example,